Independent Maturity By Fred Mills

 Common Ailments of Maturity with Sludge Worth:

-Boston's Common Ailments put on such a talked about opening set at the Milestone in March that this time they're back as headliners.
+they're back as headliners.
 The band turns out a hard-edged sound that melds the technological progressiveness of adventuresome jazz~fusion with the pointed purpose of punk.
 Punchy bass lines course through their songs while the guitar wails and whines with teeth~grinding fury.
 The whole thing's wound tighter than a bolt on the space shuttle.

 Boston Rock by Paul Austin -